Demand Forecasting Principles with examples in R

 Key features

-- We show how to model problems in R. You will understand which functions are appropriate for different problems and how the functions can help you solve problems.
+We show how to solve problems in R. You will understand which functions are appropriate for different problems and how the functions can help you solve problems.

-- We know practicalities of forecasting.
+We know applied forecasting.
 This forecasting course is not taught in a vacuum; we know what problems you face in practice and we will go beyond R.

 Who is the course for?